supermanmubashir-png/Quraan-Pro/README.md

 Quraan-Pro aims to provide a simple, powerful, and accessible way to engage with the Qur’an anytime, anywhere.

-MOST STABLE AND FINAL UPDATE COMING ON 1ST AUG MUBASHIR ALI.
+MOST STABLE AND FINAL UPDATE- 6.7.0 ON 1ST AUGEST 2026 MUBASHIR ALI.